 Skip to main contentSkip to navigation

 The SanDisk Extreme and Extreme Pro Portable SSDs have been subject to class-action lawsuits (filed August 2023) over sudden data loss.
 Root cause analysis by Attingo Data Recovery identified hardware design and manufacturing flaws (solder quality, structural integrity), not firmware.
 Internally, these drives use a WD-proprietary NVMe controller (SN550E variant) connected to a proprietary USB bridge board that often enforces hardware encryption.
-PC-3000 SSD access for this controller is limited.
-Recovery starts at $200.
-No diagnostic fee.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Louis Rossmann